 WhoIs is a free online database where anyone can access information about a website and its owner, whether it be an individual or a company.
 This information will be stored in current and historical WhoIs records – your name, address, telephone number, email address and physical address.

 Web hosting is an internet hosting service that makes your website accessible on the World Wide Web.
 Web hosts provide space on a server they own or lease for individuals and companies.
 There are a thousands of hosting companies – it’s incredibly important you choose a reputable company, the most recommended for beginners is Siteground.

 The web host I recommend using is Siteground.
-They have excellent customer service, a very simple setup interface, and a free SSL certificate among other great features.
+They have excellent customer service, a very simple setup interface, and a free SSL certificate (added security) among other great features.

 If you need more convincing, I will let 2 Reddit threads speak for themselves.